demisto/content/Packs/DeepInstinct/Integrations/DeepInstinct/README.md

 ---
 You can execute these commands from the Demisto CLI, as part of an automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.
-1. di-get-device
+1. deepinstinct-get-device
-2. di-hash-to-bl
+2. deepinstinct-hash-to-blacklist
-3. di-hash-to-wl
+3. deepinstinct-hash-to-whitelist
-4. di-add-devices-to-group
+4. deepinstinct-add-devices-to-group
-5. di-remove-devices-from-group
+5. deepinstinct-remove-devices-from-group
-6. di-delete-files-remotely
+6. deepinstinct-delete-files-remotely
-7. di-terminate-processes
+7. deepinstinct-terminate-processes
-8. di-close-events
+8. deepinstinct-close-events
-### 1. di-get-device
+### 1. deepinstinct-get-device
 ---
 get specific device by id
 ##### Required Permissions
 **FILL IN REQUIRED PERMISSIONS HERE**
 ##### Base Command

-`di-get-device`
+`deepinstinct-get-device`
 ##### Input

 | **Argument Name** | **Description** | **Required** |